Is High Blood Pressure due to Alcohol Use Reversible?

 How Much Alcohol Causes High Blood Pressure?

-To prevent high blood pressure and its resulting issues, the American Heart Association recommends limiting alcohol consumption to no more than two drinks per day for men and no more than one drink per day for women.
+To prevent high blood pressure and its resulting issues, the American Heart Association recommends limiting alcohol consumption to no more than two alcoholic drinks per day for men and no more than one drink per day for women.

 Moderate drinking is most commonly defined as: